 For further details please refer to the methodology documents as well as the information provided on our website.

 Please note: We want to make clear that the results in this report are intended only to give an indication of the impact on system performance (mainly by the real-time/on-access components) of the consumer security products in these specific tests.
 Users are encouraged to try out the software on their own PC’s and see how it performs on their own systems.

 The following products for 64-bit systems were evaluated in this test:

 This test includes both “Antivirus” and “Internet Security” consumer products – both referred to as security products.
-We have tested the product that each manufacturer submits for the protection tests in the Consumer Main Test Series.
+We have tested the same products that are included in the protection tests of the Consumer Main Test Series.
 Please note that the results in this report apply only to the specific product versions listed above (i.e. to the exact version numbers and to 64-bit systems).
 Also, keep in mind that different vendors offer different (and differing numbers of) features in their products.

-The following activities/tests were performed under an up-to-date Windows 10 RS4 64-Bit system:
+The following activities/tests were performed under an up-to-date Windows 10 1903 64-Bit system:

 - File copying